 Users may use utilities such as multifunction machines (copying, scanning) (with charge).

-Grand Cube Osaka
+Exterior of Grand Cube Osaka

 JIDRC provides education for professionals with expertise in international arbitration and mediation proceedings in the form of study groups in various fields (such as international business and sports) and levels (such as preliminary stage and advanced stage) in collaboration with domestic and overseas arbitration and mediation institutions as well as arbitration and mediation related organizations.
 JIDRC also prepares and provides e-learning study movies which may be viewed online.
 It also cooperates in convening moot arbitration events targeting students interested in international arbitration.